CLAW1200/llama-cord/readme.md

 # 🤖 Ollama Client in Discord with Custom Agents

-A Discord bot that lets you create and interact with multiple AI agents powered by Ollama, featuring agent simulations and customizable personalities.
+A Discord app that lets you create and interact with multiple AI agents powered by Ollama, featuring agent simulations and customizable personalities.

 ## ✨ Features